SIndujan28/CINET-client/README.md

 # FRONTEND FOR SOCIAL APP

 ## Description
-  This is client code for social app using create-react-app.The code for backend api is in separate [repository](hthr)
+  This is client code for social app using create-react-app.The code for backend api is in separate [repository](https://github.com/SIndujan28/CINET)

 ## Requirements
   The core modules used for this developments are
-  ..* create-react-app
+  1. create-react-app
-  ..* material-ui
+  2. material-ui
-  ..* react-router
+  3. react-router

 ## Installation